 These tests will show the amount of voltage drop across the generator output wire, from the generator output (B+) terminal to the battery positive post.
 They will also show the amount of voltage drop from the ground (-) terminal on the generator to the battery negative post.
-A typical generator wiring harness is shown in (Fig. 1).
-Wiring harness routing as shown in (Fig. 1) may be slightly different depending on vehicle model and/or engine.
+Typical generator wiring harnesses are shown in (Fig. 1) or (Fig. 2).
+Wiring harness routing as shown may be slightly different depending on vehicle model and/or engine.
 Refer to Group 8W, Wiring Diagrams for additional information.